What is Hatha Yoga?

 What is the difference between Yoga & Pilates?

 Yoga and Pilates develop strength, balance, flexibility and good posture.
 The Yoga Sutras of Patanjali form the foundations of a yoga practice which were originally meditation and philosophy.
 However, today a yoga class incorporates asana (physical postures), pranayama (breathing techniques) and meditation working on the musculoskeletal body, deep tissue, fascia, internal organs, the endocrine and nervous systems.
 It’s a mind and body practice that supports your health and wellbeing on many levels.

 I'm not very flexible can I still do yoga?

 The wonderful thing about yoga is anyone can do it regardless of age and flexibility.
 It's not about how flexible you are; yoga will improve your flexibility and ability to move more freely.

 How many students will be in a class?

 In my adult classes there are a maximum of five students and in my children’s classes a maximum of eight.
-Whether I'm teaching adults or children I feel it's really important to have smaller class sizes so I am able to adjust and correct alignment to keep everyone safe.
+Whether I'm teaching adults or children I feel it's really important to have smaller class sizes so I am able to offer modifications, adjust and correct alignment to keep everyone safe.

 What do I need to bring and wear?